-Federal Work Study (FWS)
+Federal Work Study (FWS) and State Work Study (SWS)

-- · Part-time work opportunities
+- Part-time work opportunities

-- · Federally funded, NIACC administered
+- · Federally and/or state funded, NIACC administered

 - · Student must demonstrate need

 Students awarded work study will receive an informational letter explaining the work study process.
 Students must complete the I-9 and W-4 payroll forms before they are allowed to begin employment.
 These forms can be completed at the NIACC Business Office.
 Students must complete a work study authorization before employment.
 This authorization allows NIACC to apply their earnings toward their college account.
-When the account is paid in full, the earnings will be released to the student at the address they provide.
+When the account is paid in full, the earnings will be released to the student.
 Students can choose to cancel their authorization; however, if they owe a NIACC bill, the check will be held in the Business Office until the debt is paid in full.